Seahawk Job Board powered by Jobspeaker

 The NEW Seahawk Job Board powered by Jobspeaker is Cabrillo College’s online job database.
-It includes on-campus, off-campus, and part-time and full-time career positions.
-Cabrillo departments and hiring managers are encouraged to post and update regularly as students are constantly signing up and returning to this platform in their search.
+It includes on-campus, off-campus, part-time and full-time career positions.
+Cabrillo departments and hiring managers are encouraged to post and update regularly as students are constantly returning to this platform in their search.
 By utilizing this system, you will gain access to a talent pipeline and specifically search for potential employees with the skills and training that you desire.
 Create an account and start posting today!

 If you are an on campus supervisor, you have the following responsibilities: